OMP-Industrial-Project-Chat-Assistant/OMP-Chat-Assistant-Process/Architectural Design/Architecture.md

 - [Requirements](</Context and Requirements Management/EN/Requirements/Software Product Requirements.md>)

 # Justifications:
-- This architecture allows for easy disribution of labor between developers, helping satisfy [Maintainability](</Context and Requirements Management/EN/Requirements/Software Product Requirements.md#22-maintainability>)
+- This architecture allows for easy distribution of labor between developers, helping satisfy [Maintainability](</Context and Requirements Management/EN/Requirements/Software Product Requirements.md#22-maintainability>)
 - This specific architecture is the only known way of satisfying the functional requirements of the project.

 # Content